 Intermediate Frequency: 455kc/s

-Chassis Notes: Tone control on side, one of the very first NZ models to use the new 7-pin miniature valves (model 727 was apparently the first).
+Chassis Notes(most schematics can be clicked to download a full size version) Tone control on side, one of the very first NZ models to use the new 7-pin miniature valves (model 727 was apparently the first).

 Despite the code being 617, the schematic is dated 1948.